istvan-antal/vault/README.md

-# vault
+# Vault

-Light weight artifact manager.
+Lightweight artifact manager.

+Vault aims to use Nginx to serve content wherever possible to be as fast and efficient as possible.